oatandjam/oaj-hugo/content/about.md

 menu: right
 ---

-I'm an IT student and freelance artist based in Germany :de: with some webdev experience.
+I'm an IT student and freelance artist based in Germany :de:.

 When I'm not programming, I like to draw and make music.